 Secure U.S. Investment Overseas

 Americans derive important benefits from U.S. investment abroad.
 In addition to exporting, U.S. corporations can access new customers in foreign markets by investing abroad, creating foreign affiliates and becoming multinationals in the process.
-Sales by these foreign affiliates reached nearly $5 trillion in 2009 — a sum representing more than one-third of U.S. multinational corporations’ total sales.
+Sales by these foreign affiliates topped $6 trillion in 2010 — a sum representing 38% of U.S. multinational corporations’ total sales (latest information available).
 Many of America’s largest companies earn more than half their revenue in this way.

 Why do companies invest in other countries instead of simply exporting?
 Most of these overseas investments are in sectors that cannot be served by means of exports from the United States.
 This includes many services as well as manufacturing operations for goods, such as detergent or potato chips, which generally cannot be exported due to high transportation costs or barriers to trade.